-A.15 Supplier relationsh nips A.15.1 Information security in supplier relationships To ensure protection of the organisations assets that is accessible by suppliers.
-Explicit A.15.1.1 Information security policy for supplier Information security requirements for mitigating the risks associated with supplier's access to the organisation's assets MUST be agreed with the associated with supplier's access to the ion's assets MUST be agreed with the R I А relationships supplier and documented.
+A.15 Supplier relations nips A.15.1 Information security in supplier relationships To ensure protection of the organisations assets that is accessible by suppliers.
+Explicit A.15.1.1 Information security policy for supplier Information security requirements for mitigating the risks associated with supplier's access to the organisation's assets MUST be agreed with the 1.
+Is information security included in contracts established with suppliers and service providers?
+Implicit R I A relationships supplier and documented.
 2. Is there an organisation-wide risk management approach to supplier relationships?
-AR I CI Addressing All relevant information security requirements MUST be established and agreed with each Are suppliers provided with documented security requirements?
-AR I CI A.15.1.2 security within supplier agreements supplier that may access, process, store, communicate, or provide IT infrastructure components for the organisation's information.
-Is supplier access to information assets & infrastructure controlled and monitored?
+AR I CI Addressing All relevant information security requirements MUST be established and agreed with each 1.
+Are suppliers provided with documented security requirements?
+AR I CI A.15.1.2 supplier supplier that may access, process, stor communicate, or provide IT infrastructure supplier that may access, process, store, communicate, or provide IT infrastructure components for the organisation's information.
+2. Is supplier access to information assets & infrastructure controlled and monitored?
 Implicit AR I CI A.15.1.3 Information and communication technology supply chain Agreements with the suppliers MUST include requirements to address the information security risks associated with the information and communications technology services and product supply chain.
 Do supplier agreements include requirements to address information security within the service & product supply chain?
-Implicit AR I CI A.15.2 Supplier service del ivery management Implicit A.15.2.1 Monitoring and review of supplier services Organisations MUST regularly monitor, review and audit supplier service delivery.
+Implicit AR I CI A.15.2 Supplier service de livery management · Implicit A.15.2.1 Monitoring and review of supplier services Organisations MUST regularly monitor, review and audit supplier service delivery.
 Are suppliers subject to regular review and audit?
-Implicit AR ı CI A.15.2.2 Managing changes to supplier services Changes to the provision of services by suppliers, including maintaining and improving existing information security policies, procedures and controls MUST be managed, taking account of the criticality of the business information, systems and process involved and re-assessment checks.
+Implicit AR I CI A.15.2.2 Managing changes to supplier services Changes to the provision of services by suppliers, including maintaining and improving existing information security policies, procedures and controls MUST be managed, taking account of the criticality of the business information, systems and process involved and re-assessment checks.
 Are changes to the provision of services subject to a management process which includes security & risk assessment?
-Implicit AR ı CI A.16 Information securi ty incident management
+Implicit AR I CI A.16 Information securi Information security incident management